raestrada/ResumeCraftr/docs/getting_started.md

 # Getting Started with ResumeCraftr

-ResumeCraftr is an ATS-focused minimalist CV generator that leverages OpenAI and LaTeX to parse, optimize, and format resumes.
+ResumeCraftr is an ATS-focused minimalist CV generator that leverages OpenAI and Pandoc to parse, optimize, and format resumes.
 This guide will walk you through the setup and usage of ResumeCraftr, along with tips for customizing your experience.

 ---